DimonBor/SSU-Scheduler/README.md

 \
 *Q: Can I set up more than one group to fetch schedule?*

-**A: Currently this is not supported, however, maybe will be done in future.**
+**A: Currently this is not supported, however, maybe will be done in the future.**

+\
+*Q: Schedule stopped updating.
+What happened?*

+**A: Try to re-login.
+Probably refresh token has expired, so you needed to re-login manually(remember about update timeout).**
+**If this doesn't help please contact the app owner.**